2012-2017 HBCU Activities

 Enhancing Student Success Consortium Initiative

-- Student Achievement, Success, and Retention – To assure that all freshmen students obtain a similar level of service, of guidance, and monitoring by developing and strengthening a centralized advisement system.
+- Division of Enrollment Management: Student Achievement, Success, and Retention – To assure that all freshmen students obtain a similar level of service, of guidance, and monitoring by developing and strengthening a centralized advisement system.

 Academic Collaborative: Enhancing Undergraduate Education through